nehemuel/nehemuel/README.md

 ### 😄 Fun Fact

-* Despite being a tech enthusiast, I’m exploring travel and discovering cities, people, and their cultures across my home country, the Dominican Republic.
+* Despite being a tech enthusiast, I’m exploring travel and discovering cities, people, and their cultures across my home country, the Dominican Republic (DR) 🇩🇴.

 ---